+'''

+Zip()

-Zip() env.Zip()
+env.Zip()

+'''

 Builds a zip archive of the specified files and/or directories.
 Unlike most builder methods, the Zip builder method may be called multiple times for a given target; each additional call adds to the list of entries that will be built into the archive.

-'''
+Any source directories will be scanned for changes to any on-disk files, regardless of whether or not scons knows about them from other Builder or function calls.

-env.Zip('src.zip', 'src')
+''' env.Zip('src.zip', 'src')

-'''

-'''

 Create the stuff.zip file.

 env.Zip('stuff', ['subdir1', 'subdir2'])

 Also add "another" to the stuff.tar file.

 env.Zip('stuff', 'another')

 '''